Min. to Max. Annual Precipitation

 Average Max.
 Height

-Every year we accumulate “overages” from our mixing runs and have “tail ends” of various seed lots.
-This mix is a combination of those overages, offered to you at a discount price.
+Every year we accumulate “overages” from our mixing runs, and have “tail ends” of various seed lots.
+Occasionally we create a mix and it is not picked up by the customer.
+Sometimes large-scale projects lose funding and we end up with extra seed.
+We combine these overages together to create a do-it-all mix offered to you at a discount price.
 It is first quality seed.
 There are no sub-standard products in this mix.

 Available in 20 pound bags.